by Melissa Foster

 Publisher: World Literary Press

-An offshoot of the Love in Bloom series
+Part of the larger Love in Bloom series

 Contemporary Romance M/F